datagrok-ai/public/help/access/databases.md

 You have two options to share query results:

-* _Share the dataframe's URL_: Each query output has a unique URL that encodes the parameters entered.
+* _Share the URL_: Each query output has a unique URL that includes query parameters.
 After you have executed a query, copy the URL from the address bar and share it with others.
+When this URL is accessed, a query gets re-executed, so you will always be looking at the latest data.
+To refine the query, change its parameters in the toolbox on the left.
 To access the query results from the link provided, users must have the necessary permissions to execute this query.
-* _Share the dataframe_: To share the query results as a dataframe, you need to [upload it](/datagrok/project.md#uploading-a-project).
+* _Share the project_: To share query results as a project, you need to [upload it](../datagrok/project.md#uploading-a-project).
 Use this option when you want to persist a specific layout or create a [dynamic dashboard](#sharing-query-output-as-dynamic-dashboard).

 ### Sharing query output as dynamic dashboard

-When you run a query, you receive the results in an interactive dataframe.
-In the dataframe, you can perform various operations such as data cleansing, transformation, [and more](/visualize/viewers/grid.md).
+When you run a query, you typically get back the dataframe.
+After that, you can perform various operations on that dataframe, such as data cleansing, transformation, [and more](../visualize/viewers/grid.md).
+All of these actions get recorded as a macros, and will be replayed when the query is re-executed.
 Once you have the data set up to your satisfaction, you can add viewers and create a visualization.
 You can save this visualization as a dashboard and share it with others.
 For parameterized queries, these dashboards can be dynamic.
 By changing query parameters right inside the dashboard, users can view different datasets and interact with data in real-time.

 To save the query output as a dynamic dashboard, do the following: